 If you had less than 24 college credit hours when you submitted your application, then BYU must receive an official high school transcript before you can register for classes.
 This allows us to validate that you self-reported grades accurately.
 If you were not required to enter high school grades in your application, then you do not need to submit a high school transcript.More Info

 Before you register for classes you must accept full responsibility to pay all tuition, fees, and associated costs while enrolled at BYU.
 Once you have agreed to the declaration, then that hold will be lifted.

-If you want to defer your enrollment while serving an LDS mission, you must complete the online missionary deferment.Departing Missionary Checklist
+If you want to defer your enrollment while serving a mission for The Church of Jesus Christ of Latter-day Saints, you must complete the online missionary deferment.Departing Missionary Checklist

 We recommend that students manage their own student account but understand there are cases where it is necessary for a parent, spouse or other third-party to access information or complete transactions on your behalf.
 Guest Access allows you to give another person access to your BYU account.More Info about Guest Access